Fight Dog Meat is an animal welfare charity which globally rescues domestic pets and wildlife.

 The rescued family of ducks and seven ducklings, on dry ground heading to safety, to the lake.

-I rescued this mother Kangaroo who was gravely ill.
+Fight Dog Meat rescued this mother Kangaroo who was gravely ill.
 She was unable to even stand upright and in a lot of pain.
 We brought in a Kangaroo vet who sedated her, to be able to examine her.
 Sadly she was unable to survive her illness.

-I rescued this possum who was suffering a debilitating skin disease.
-He was transferred to hospital for treatment.
+Fight Dog Meat rescued this possum who was suffering a debilitating skin disease.
+He was transferred to hospital for specialized treatment.

-I rescued this baby Water Dragon after he became injured.
-Water Dragons grown to over one meter (3 foot), in size.
+Fight Dog Meat rescued this baby Water Dragon after he became injured.
+Water Dragons grow to over one meter (3 foot), in size.

-I was horrified when I first saw this Koala.
+Our Fight Dog Meat team was horrified when we first saw this Koala.
 She had severe malnutrition due to a serious illness.
-After I rescued her she went by Animal Ambulance to Currumbin’s Koala Specialist vets.
+After we rescued her she went by Animal Ambulance to Currumbin’s Koala Specialist vets.

 On her way to hospital for urgent treatment by Koala Specialist vets.

-I rescued this bird who was in bad shape and unable to fly.
+Fight Dog Meat rescued this bird who was in bad shape and unable to fly.
 He was admitted into a Wildlife Hospital with specialist wildlife vets.

-I rescued this Wallaby from a resident’s back yard.
+Fight Dog Meat rescued this Wallaby from a golf course resident’s back yard.
 A Wallaby is a relative and smaller version of the Kangaroo.
-The Wallaby was not injured so our team collapsed part of the fence to let the terrified Wallaby flee to freedom.
+The Wallaby was not injured so our team collapsed part of the fence to let the terrified marsupial flee to freedom.

 This big Kangaroo has suffered a facial injury, on the right hand side of his face.
-I am currently monitoring him every day and taking advice from Kangaroo Specialist vets.
+Fight Dog Meat team are monitoring him every day and taking advice from Kangaroo Specialist vets.